Chapter 11 Bankruptcy

 - Starting, stopping or significantly modifying a rental agreement

 - Payments to attorneys and certain other expenditures

-- Any loans that will commence after the chapter 11 bankruptcy
+- Loans that will commence after the Chapter 11 Bankruptcy.

-Liquidation of company assets in order to pay off creditors is also possible with this type of business bankruptcy case.
-Whether this is the goal, or a restructure and reorganization is the desired outcome, the bankruptcy court will accept any plan presented as long as this plan is fair to creditors and feasible.
-Once the plan is accepted by the court then the process moves forward.
+Liquidating company assets in order to pay off creditors is also possible with this type of Chapter 11 for businesses.
+Whether this is your goal, or a restructure and reorganization is your desired outcome, the Bankruptcy court will accept any plan presented as long as your plan is fair to creditors and feasible.
+Once a plan is accepted by the Court then the process moves forward.

-The Small Business Reorganization Act of 2019, effective as of February 19, 2020, and the Coronavirus Aid, Relief, and Economic Security (CARES) Act, which became law on March 27.
-2020 after being signed by President Donald Trump, create special considerations for a chapter 11 bankruptcy for small businesses.
+The Small Business Reorganization Act of 2019, and the Coronavirus Aid, Relief & Economic Security (CARES) Act, which became law on March 27.
+2020, create special considerations for a Chapter 11 Bankruptcy for small businesses.

-Both of these acts make it easier for small businesses to file for chapter 11 bankruptcy, but they also include new deadlines and restrictions as well.
-A Cleveland business bankruptcy attorney is needed to provide a thorough analysis of your business financial situation before you decide that chapter 11 is right for you and your company.
-All alternatives should be considered before a chapter 11 business bankruptcy case is filed.
+We recommend a thorough analysis of your company's financial situation before you decide if a Chapter 11 is right for you and your business.
+All bankruptcy alternatives should be considered before a Chapter 11 business case is filed.

 Maya Dollarhide, “Chapter 11.”
 Investopedia.com. https://www.investopedia.com/terms/c/chapter11.asp#:~:text=Chapter%2011%20is%20a%20form,time%20to%20restructure%20their%20debts.
 Accessed 14 July 2020.